LIO (SCSI target): USB

 The USB Gadget fabric module enables Linux to export local storage devices via the Universal Serial Bus (USB), so that other systems can mount them as an ordinary storage device.

 USB was designed in the mid-1990s to standardize the connection of computer peripherals, and has also become common for data storage devices.

 The USB Gadget fabric module was released with Linux 3.5 on July 21, 2012.

-targetcli
+Targetcli

 targetcli is a user space single-node management command line interface (CLI) for LIO.
 It supports all fabric modules and is based on a modular, extensible architecture, with plug-in modules for additional fabric modules or functionality.

 targetcli provides a CLI that uses an underlying generic target library through a well-defined API.
 Thus the CLI can easily be replaced or complemented by a UI with other metaphors, such as a GUI.

 targetcli is implemented in Python and consists of three main modules: